xot/ElectraOne/DOCUMENTATION.md

 ### Initiating MIDI mapping

 It is the responsibility of the remote script to ask Live to start the process of building a MIDI map for the remote script.
 This makes sense because only the remote script can tell whether things changed in such a way that a remap is necessary.
 The remote script can do so by calling  ```c_instance.request_rebuild_midi_map()```.
 Live will remove *all* existing MIDI mappings (for this particular remote script only).
-Live will then ask the remote script to build a new map by calling  ```build_midi_map(midi_map_handle``` (which should be a method defined by the remote script object).
+Live will then ask the remote script to build a new map by calling  ```build_midi_map(midi_map_handle)``` (which should be a method defined by the remote script object).

+Live automatically calls ```build_midi_map``` when a device is added or deleted.

 ## Device selection